yaya752/jaipur-backend-starter/README.md

 ## Error: listen EADDRINUSE: address already in use

 You must run the application on another port.
-- Run `PORT=4242 npm run start` to start the app
+- Run `PORT=XXXX npm run start` to start the app
-- Open your browser on `http://localhost:4242/health`
+- Open your browser on `http://localhost:XXXX/health`

 ## Debug